NGRASS3/Building-Intuition-for-DNS/README.md

 ![image](https://user-images.githubusercontent.com/111653930/236301566-852bebfe-78b2-49bd-9a39-d464c8071263.png)

 <p>
-Now to test our new A-Record we will log back into Client-1 and ping "mainframe" from the command line.
+Now to test our new A-Record we will log back into Client-1 and ping "mainframe" from the command line and its successful.
 </p>

 ![image](https://user-images.githubusercontent.com/111653930/236301983-e3609952-f2a1-48a8-925d-3163ccde127d.png)